microsoftgraph/entra-powershell/development-docs/design-guidelines/cmdlet-best-practices.md

 Do capitalize both characters of two-character acronyms.
 For example, New-Entra*VM*.

-Do capitalize only the first character of acronyms with three or more characters, which aligned with Pascal case. for example, Restart-Az*Vmss*, New-Az*Sql*Database.
+Do capitalize only the first character of acronyms with three or more characters, which aligned with Pascal case.
+For example, Restart-Az*Vmss*, New-Az*Sql*Database.

 #### Specific Noun and Noun Singularity